zer0trace1/KANTEI/README.md

 # ⚠️ Limitations

-- This is a heuristic detector, not a guaranteed proof of steganography.
+- Heuristic-based detection (not mathematically definitive).
-- It does not automatically extract hidden payloads.
+- Does not automatically extract hidden payloads.
-- Advanced DCT-based steganography detection is not yet implemented.
+- Advanced DCT-based detection not yet implemented.

 ---